AlbertineN/yolo/explanation.md

 Step Three
 Create a Dockerfile for the backend image that will create a docker comtainer in which the backend will run in.

+Step Four
+Create a docker-compose.yml file to orchestrate our e-commerce platform.
+In this file, we will also pull a mongodb image as our backend requires a mongodb database.